 This class introduces students to basic triathlon training principles to include sports nutrition, swim training, racing strategies, nutrition/hydration, transitions, and periodization principles.
 The course includes basic bicycle maintenance and equipment needs.
 Students will be expected to participate in training sessions and one triathlon event during the semester.
 Deep water swimming skills and basic fitness level required.
 Students are expected to provide some of their own equipment.
-May be repeated once for credit.
 Lab fee.

-EXAC 3116 - Beginning Golf (1)
+EXAC 3111 - Intermediate Yoga (1)